 US accuses Chinese nationals of hacking spree targeting COVID data, defense secrets

-WASHINGTON: The US Justice Department indicted two Chinese nationals for hacking defense contractors, COVID researchers, and other companies worldwide, according to a court filing published on Tuesday (Jul 20).
+WASHINGTON: The U.S. Justice Department indicted two Chinese nationals for hacking defense contractors, COVID researchers and hundreds of other victims worldwide, according to a court filing published on Tuesday.

-US authorities said the Chinese nationals, Li Xiaoyu and Dong Jiazhi, participated in a multiyear cyberespionage campaign that stole weapons designs, drug information, software source code and more.
+U.S. authorities said the Chinese nationals, Li Xiaoyu and Dong Jiazhi, participated in a multiyear cyber espionage campaign that stole weapons designs, drug information, software source code as well as targeting dissidents and Chinese opposition figures.

-Contact details for the pair were not immediately available.
+Contact details for Li and Dong were not immediately available.
 The Chinese Embassy in Washington did not immediately return a message seeking comment.
+Beijing has repeatedly denied hacking the United States and other rival powers.

+The indictment did not name any companies, but officials said the investigation was triggered when the hackers broke into the Hanford Site, a decommissioned U.S. nuclear production complex in eastern Washington state.

 Assistant Attorney General for National Security John Demers said in a virtual press conference that the hackers occasionally worked on their own account, including a case in which Li allegedly tried to extort US$15,000 in cryptocurrency from a victim.